Arizona Bankruptcy Exemptions 2026

 Whether property is protected usually depends on the type of asset, its value, the chapter you're filing, the amount of equity you have in the property, and the exemption scheme you get to use.
 If property doesn't have an exemption, a bankruptcy trustee could sell the property and distribute the proceeds to creditors.

-Exemptions are important in chapter 7 because it is a "liquidation" type of bankruptcy.
-If an asset is not exempt, a chapter 7 trustee could sell or give the filer the opportunity to settle the property.
+Exemptions are important in chapter 7 because a bankruptcy trustee reviews your property and the exemptions you claim.
+If an asset is not protected by an exemption, the trustee may be able to sell the asset or resolve the nonexempt value for the benefit of creditors.
 Exemptions are important here because they help determine what property you are able to keep when you file chapter 7 bankruptcy in Arizona.
 In chapter 7 cases it is important to carefully assess your exemption options before filing so there are no surprises.

 Example of a case with nonexempt property.
 A filer owns a small fishing boat with equity that is not fully protected under Arizona exemption law.
 In a chapter 7 case, the trustee could potentially sell the boat and use the nonexempt value to pay creditors.
-The trustee could also potentially settle the nonexempt asset issue with the filer by negotiating a plan for the debtor to buy back the boat from the trustee.
+The trustee may also be willing to resolve the issue by allowing the filer to pay the nonexempt value to the bankruptcy estate and keep the boat.

 As you will see in our chapter 13 bankruptcy overview in more detail, exemptions work differently in chapter 13.
 In chapter 13 there usually is no sale of property that is not exempt, unless the filer chooses.
 Instead, if you have nonexempt property, you usually have to pay the nonexempt value of that property to certain creditors in your case.
 In other words, in chapter 13, exemptions usually have a lot to do with how much you'll have to pay certain creditors in your payment plan.